-Place your wheel of Camembert or cut up wedge or Brie into a small oven proof dish of an appropriate size and slash a few cuts into the surface.
+Place your wheel of Camembert or cut up wedge of Brie into a small oven-proof dish of an appropriate size and slash a few cuts into the surface.
 You want the tomato mixture to really bake into the cheese.
 Bake in an oven that is heated to 180C / 350F for 10 – 20 minutes and until the cheese is molten and bubbling around the edges.
-The reason I have such a wide range of cooking times is because it depends on how big your cheese is.
-A small Camembert will take a max of 15 minutes, while a bigger cheese like this Dalewood Fromage Lanquedoc will take a bit longer.
+The reason I have such a wide range of cooking times is that it depends on how big your cheese is.
+A small Camembert will take a max of 15 minutes, while a bigger cheese like this Dalewood Fromage Languedoc will take a bit longer.

-Place the cheese in a small oven proof dish and cut the surface area with a knife – going about a third of the way through.
+Place the cheese in a small oven-proof dish and slash the surface area with a knife in a crisscross pattern going about a third of the way through.

-Roughly chop the sundried tomateos and mix with the garlic and thyme.
-Spead this over the surface are of the cheese and bake for about 15 minutes until bubbling and melted through.
+Roughly chop the sundried tomatoes and mix with the garlic and thyme.
+Spread this mixture over the surface are of the cheese and bake for about 15 – 20 minutes until bubbling and melted all the way through.

-A few other tasty appetiser snacky things you might like to serve at your next party along with this:
+A few other tasty appetizer snacky things you might like to serve at your next party along with this:

 Find me on Instagram